Northwest Horticultural Council

 E. Other Barriers:

 Certificate of origin is required.
 In addition, a Radiation Certificate is required for all food shipments.
-This may be obtained from the Bangladesh Atomic Energy Commission.
+This may be obtained from a private lab.
+Shipments are also re-tested on arrival.
 We recommend exporters consult closely with their importer regarding this requirement.

 VI.
 OTHER RESOURCE LINKS